anuoua/shadcn-packaged/README.md

 # Shadcn Packaged

-This is a npm package of all [shadcn/ui](https://ui.shadcn.com/) components without CLI for easy use.
+This is an npm package that exports all [shadcn/ui](https://ui.shadcn.com/) components without the need for a CLI, designed for ease of use.

-It simply exports all the useful files with type declaration.
+It simply provides all useful files along with type declarations.

 ## Pre work